tylunel/pvpumpingsystem/docs/source/package_overview.rst

-To better understand the possibilities of *pvpumpingsystem* and how it works, you are invited to consult the Jupyter Notebook examples available in ``docs/examples``.
+To better understand the possibilities of *pvpumpingsystem* and how it works, you are invited to consult the examples available in the form of Jupyter Notebook in :ref:`examples` or the corresponding python files in ``docs/examples``.